jackdesert/arscca/arscca/templates/opinion/pax-the-great-leveler.md

 choose the one that has the best chance of winning based on the current class & PAX system.
-If you are smart and/or in need of a place to shovel some cash, you may seek to add a car to your collection that has a good chance of winning the current class & PAX system.
+If you are smart and/or in need of a place to shovel some cash, you may seek to add a car to your collection that has a good chance of winning with the current class & PAX system.
 As new cars come out each year, you might need to reconsider what you're driving each year in order to keep bettering your odds.